 How Long Can Aluminum Last in Saltwater Without Protection?

 Typically an aluminum boat will last anywhere from 2 to 3 weeks without proper protection.
 You can expect to start seeing fouling within a week or two, and beyond that, you will most likely come across from damage.

 Stainless steel is recognized as a premium material when it comes to marine applications, where you can expect to find excellent corrosion resistance, luster, strength, and stiffness.

 Get Out There

-Aluminum boats are known to offer tons of advantages to boaters.
+Aluminum vessels are known to offer tons of advantages to boat owners.

-Although, it’s necessary to understand the benefits are pointless if there are not extra precautions made to protect your boat from the effects of the elements.
+Although, it’s necessary to understand the benefits are pointless if there are no extra precautions made to protect your boat from the effects of the elements.